 For more information please click here.

-Please give 5 working days notice (this is from the day that we receive your request and does not include weekends.)
+Please allow 5 working days from the day that we receive your request (weekends not included)

 In England, around 90% of prescription items are dispensed free.
 This includes exemptions from charging for those on low incomes, such as: